Connect with others who understand.

 How Skin and Nails May Be Affected

-During breast cancer treatment, a person’s skin pigment may change and appear darker than normal, red like a sunburn, or severely bruised.
+During breast cancer treatment, a person’s skin pigment may change and appear darker than normal.
+It may look like a sunburn or like it’s severely bruised.

-Some people may have an allergic response to chemotherapy, which may include a sudden or severe rash, hives, or a burning sensation.
-Nails may stop growing during a chemotherapy treatment and then start growing again, producing ridges or lines from side to side.
+Some people may have an allergic response to chemotherapy, which can include a sudden or severe rash, hives, or a burning sensation.
+Nails may stop growing during chemotherapy treatment and then start growing again, producing ridges or lines from side to side.

 Radiation in the targeted breast area may also cause skin problems like swelling, dryness, peeling, and itching.
-Sores might develop that are prone to becoming wet, painful, or infected, so it’s important to take note of any skin changes immediately and talk to your health care team so you don’t develop an infection.
+You may develop sores, which are then prone to becoming wet, painful, or infected, so it’s important to take note of any skin changes immediately and talk to your health care team so you don’t develop an infection.

-Nails on the fingers and toes also go through a variety of changes including pigment shifts, adjustments in thickness, blemishes, dryness, pain affecting the nail bed, nails lifting from the nail bed, tearing, and splitting.
-Other side effects include discharge or fluid from under the nail that may be accompanied by a foul smell, be painful, or both.
-These changes are temporary, but keep in mind that it can take about six months to regrow a fingernail and up to 18 months for a toenail following treatment.
+Nails on the fingers and toes also go through a variety of changes, including pigment shifts, adjustments in thickness, blemishes, dryness, pain in the nail bed, nails lifting from the nail bed, tearing, and splitting.
+Other side effects include discharge or fluid from under the nail that may be accompanied by pain, an unpleasant smell, or both.
+These changes are temporary, but keep in mind that after treatment, it can take about six months to regrow a fingernail and up to 18 months to regrow a toenail.

 One MyBCTeam member said, “As your immune system improves, your nails should regrow underneath.
 I have lost toenails before, and they took about four to six months to regrow.”